DevHopps/website/games.md

 permalink: /games/
 ---

-This is a list of *all* my games, also the obvisously bad and unfinished ones.
+This is a list of *all* my games, including the obviously bad and unfinished ones.
 I tried to categorize them as best as I could, feel free to have a look!

 ### Small Games